Events & Volunteering

 Dec.
 14: Succulent Seminar at the Coastkeeper Garden

 Join us at 10:30 am for this free event where you can learn all about using succulents for gifting and decorations.

 Alamitos Bay Oyster Restoration

-Get involved in a local oyster restoration project this spring and summer!
+Get involved in a local oyster restoration project!
 We are looking for dedicated volunteers of any age to help out by maintaining their own oyster shell strings to be hung from docks throughout Alamitos Bay.
-These strings will recruit baby oysters throughout the spring and summer and will eventually be placed on an oyster bed in the Jack Dunster Marine Reserve, which was built by a team of awesome volunteers in June 2012.
+These strings will recruit baby oysters throughout the summer and will eventually be placed on an oyster bed in the Jack Dunster Marine Reserve, which was built by a team of awesome volunteers in June 2012.
 We are also looking for volunteers to help with other related oyster restoration activities coming up this summer.

 Additional Resources for Local Events and Volunteering:

 Over 50 families joined us for a fun day of decorating pumpkins and enjoying nature play at the Coastkeeper Garden.
 Pumpkins were free for all from a generous partnership with Kathy Wren and Alpine Mortgage Planning.

 Ten craft breweries came together to show their support for clean water at the 2nd Annual CleanWaterFest.
 More info about this event is available here and view photos here.
 UnEarth Music Hub created this video from the event.